Solinea/kubernetes-elasticsearch-cluster/README.md

 ## Run **gsk-search** and **gsk-kibana**

-1. To start up **gsk-search** and **gsk-kibana** run this script which will create 1 Elasticsearch master node, 1 Elasticsearch data node, and 1 Elasticsearch master node:
+1. To start up **gsk-search** and **gsk-kibana** run this script which will create 3 Elasticsearch master node, 1 Elasticsearch data node, and 1 Elasticsearch client node:

    ```
    start_es.sh
    ```
 2. After this script completes it will display the public IP and port of the **gsk-kibana** service.
 You can open the Kibana console in a browser by going to ```http://<gsk-kibana-IP>:<gsk-kibana-port>```.

-3. You can and should scale the Elasticsearch cluster to have 3 master nodes to avoid split brain syndrome.
-Running this script will do that as well as create 2 client and 2 data nodes.
-You can add more nodes if desired my modifying the script and running it again.
+3. You can scale the Elasticsearch cluster to have additional data and client nodes by running this script:

    ```
    scale_es.sh